-This unit focuses on the socio-political, economic and cultural environment that shapes teacher and student subjectivities.
+This subject focuses on the socio-political, economic and cultural environment that shapes teacher and student subjectivities.

 Teachers are required to understand a variety of discourses and ideologies that affect schooling, teaching and learning, in an increasingly globalised world.

 Within this framework, you will gain a greater understanding of the diversity of individuals and the broader Australian community, as a lens to help you promote equitable practices in schooling.

 Aboriginal and Torres Strait Islander peoples and their relationship to schooling will also be explored in this subject, providing pre-service teachers with deeper understandings of Australia’s First Nations people.